fshowalter/movielog-archive/reviews/friday-the-13th-a-new-beginning-1985.md

 Fans hated it.
 The original plan was to setup a new killer for a new series of movies[^5].
 After this entry’s disappointing box office returns, the plan changed.
 Consider the title of the sequel: _Jason Lives: Friday the 13th Part VI (1986)_.

-But time has been kind to _Friday the 13th Part V: A New Beginning_.
+But time has been kind to _Friday the 13th: A New Beginning_.
 Knowing that the franchise rights itself, fans can appreciate this entry in a so-bad-it’s-good kind of way.
 The nonsense plot, Tommy’s non-dialog, and the over-the-top performances are all good for a laugh.
 One of the characters even dies in an outhouse after eating some spicy enchiladas.
 What were they thinking, indeed.

 [^1]: I had to look this up.
 The series timeline gets really crazy from here on out as they keep skipping forward in time.